SCCSC-Computer-Technology/assignment-4-class-library-KaradactylD/Thomas-Code-Review.md

 The code in the class library is well-documented.
-There are no flaws in the code, as it is just an entity class to store data.
+The only flaw in the code is that the parameterless constructor does not initialize properties.